paigeweber13/transfer-learning-across-platformer-games/README.md

  - activate that environment using `conda activate super-mario-kart-ml-ai-comparison`.
 This will need to be done every time you work on this project.
+ - obtain a ROM for super mario kart and
+ - obtain dsp1b.rom, the firmware for SNES
+ - place both roms in BizHawk/SNES
  - Follow SethBling's instructions:
     - [Instructions for MarIQ](https://docs.google.com/document/d/1uxzeSMqj56YGWh8LkzfNriuGvA3aWU3olg-MSCgWuSI/edit)
     - [Instructions for MariFlow](https://docs.google.com/document/d/1p4ZOtziLmhf0jPbZTTaFxSKdYqE91dYcTNqTVdd6es4/edit)